 Hands down this is a game changer.
 Disney World is anything but a place you are supposed to just show up to and wing it.
-When dining can be reserved 180 days in advance and FastPass+ reservations at 60 days in advance, you know that even Disney is telling you to put a plan together.
+When dining can be reserved 60 days in advance and parks must be reserved for each day you plan to enter, you know that even Disney is telling you to put a plan together.
 At bare minimum, plan those two pieces in advance.

 Better yet, have a plan so great that you’ll avoid the long lines all together.
 There is real and true strategy to do this – if you don’t have time to or don’t want to learn it, there are experts who do it for you.

 I cannot stress this enough!
 Choice of resort is often so underrated, but it makes a huge difference in your vacation experience.
 So often when I first chat with clients, I hear them say, “Oh, we just need somewhere to sleep.”

 Yes, you can treat a hotel as just a place to sleep, but it can be SO.
 MUCH.
 MORE if you let it.
 The resort itself can be a place you relax, be entertained, bond with your family, and even a place that affects how easy your park mornings begin if you just put a little thought into your choices.
 Disney World offers a huge variety of onsite resorts – and you should definitely stay onsite if you want the most advantages in the parks and the easiest experience.

 Choose a resort that offers an ambiance that will make you happy and feel like you are completely removed from the real world.
 Pick one with an awesome pool if your family loves to swim, or one that is right next door to one of the theme parks if you crave convenience.
 Make it a place you are excited to go back to each day!

 Listen, you DO NOT have to feel like a warrior in battle, marching through those parks from open to close.
 Kids rarely are at their best when walking endlessly for 12 hours or more, and let’s be honest, neither are most adults.